 Macros (global and local)

 "Global" and "local" are notions (and Stata commands) you will encounter in chapters on "Stata programming".
 However, they can be helpful for the work of 'normal' users as well.
-In the Stata handbook, they are described as "local macros" and "global macros", but in what follows I will often use the abbrevations "global(s)" and "local(s)", as these are the commands used to invoke them; also, in normal programmer's parlance a macro is sort of a small subprogram that is used repeatedly, which is not the case here.
+In the Stata handbook, they are described as "local macros" and "global macros", but in what follows I will often use the abbrevations "global(s)" and "local(s)", as these are the commands used to invoke them; also, in programmer's usual parlance a macro is sort of a small subprogram that is used repeatedly, which is not the case here.

 While it is important to know that both global and local macros exist (if only to understand the manual), this section will deal only with globals, as locals most likely are less important for the average user.
 Local macros work basically the same way as global macros, but there are some important differences which you have to look up should you have to deal with locals.